ARM-software/arm-trusted-firmware/docs/user-guide.md

     Trusted Firmware must be compiled with GICv2 only driver using `FVP_USE_GIC_DRIVER=FVP_GICV2` build option.

+*   `FVP_CLUSTER_COUNT`    : Configures the cluster count to be used to build the topology tree within Trusted Firmware.
+By default the Trusted Firmware is configured for dual cluster topology and this option can be used to override the default value.

 ### Creating a Firmware Image Package

 FIPs are automatically created as part of the build instructions described in